-BY-LAW XX - FINANCE COMMITTEE
+BY-LAW XX - FINANCE COMMITTEE22

-There shall be a Finance Committee whose members shall usually include the President, the Bursar (who shall be secretary of the committee), the Estates Bursar, the Finance Bursar, the Investment Officer, a Fellow (normally an Honorary Fellow) external to the Governing Body of the College, and five other Fellows.
-It shall keep the financial position of the College under review, manage the activities of the Finance Bursar and the Finance Office, and report to the Governing Body in the fifth week of each term or at the next available Stated General Meeting of the Governing Body.
+There shall be a Finance Committee whose members shall usually include the President, the Bursar (who shall be secretary of the committee), the Estates Bursar, the Finance Bursar, the Investment Officer, the Assistant Auditor and at least five other Fellows.
+It shall keep the financial position of the College under review and report to the Governing Body if possible in the fifth week of each term or at the latest at the Stated General Meeting at the beginning of Michaelmas Term.

-BY-LAW XXI - DOMESTIC COMMITTEE
+BY-LAW XXI - DOMESTIC COMMITTEE23

-1. There shall be a Domestic Committee whose members shall usually include the President, the Bursar, the Domestic Bursar (who shall be secretary of the committee), the Establishment Bursar, the Senior Dean, and four other Fellows including at least two Fellows who are not members of the Governing Body.
-A representative of each of the M.C.R. and J.C.R. shall also be members of the committee and the Agenda shall be divided into 'A' and 'B' and representatives of the M.C.R. and J.C.R. shall be present for those items on Agenda 'A' only.

-2. The Committee shall consider all questions relating to the internal economy of the College as a community; consider issues affecting the conditions of service of the domestic staff; make recommendations to the Governing Body on the internal repair, and use of the College buildings, and oversee the security of the College and its members.
+- 1. There shall be a Domestic Committee whose members shall usually include the President, the Bursar, the Estates Bursar, the Domestic Bursar (who shall be secretary of the committee), the Finance Bursar, the Establishment Bursar, the Safety Officer, the Tutor for Women and five other Fellows together with one Junior Research Fellow.
+A representative of each of the M.C.R. and J.C.R. shall also be members of the committee and the Agenda shall be divided into 'A' and 'B' and representatives of the M.C.R. and J.C.R. shall be present for those items on Agenda 'A' only. - 2.
+The Committee shall consider all questions relating to the internal economy of the College including the conditions of service of the domestic staff.
+It shall also be the responsibility of the Committee to make recommendations to the Governing Body on the internal repair, maintenance and use of the College buildings.

-BY-LAW XXII - ACADEMIC SERVICES COMMITTEE
+BY-LAW XXII - DISCIPLINARY COMMITTEE24